-A new study using thermal imaging vividly shows that grounding significantly improves facial and abdominal circulation, lymphatic function, and digestion.
+A 2015 study using thermal imaging vividly showed that grounding significantly improves facial and abdominal circulation, lymphatic function, and digestion.

-The broad findings add more evidence as to how grounding contributes to better overall health as well as improved facial skin health.
+The broad findings provided more evidence as to how grounding contributes to better overall health as well as improved facial skin health.

 “The thermal imaging results demonstrate that grounding helps the body regulate more efficiently the blood supply in the abdomen, the area of vital internal organs, and the head,” commented lead author Gaétan Chevalier, Ph.D., visiting scholar in the Department of Family Medicine & Public Health, School of Medicine, UC San Diego, and the director of the Earthing Institute.

 “We also see better circulation within the lymphatic system that drains the body of impurities and serves as a major component of the immune system.
 In addition, we see evidence of better digestion.”

 The findings emerged from a double-blind experiment in which forty subjects were either grounded or sham-grounded for one hour while seated in a comfortable recliner chair.
 Sophisticated laser and thermal imaging cameras documented physiological functioning.